 We’re never one to turn down cookies, but when you eat them in the morning, they'd better be healthy—and quick.
-Mash bananas and oats, fold in currants (or other dried fruit), and bake.
+Mash bananas and oats, sprinkle in some cinnamon (and any other dried fruit you want!), and bake.
 Then take one for the commute to work.

 We kind of have a thing for sweet potatoes.
 And with 4 grams of fiber, more potassium than a banana, and only 103 calories per medium baked, who wouldn’t?
 Tangy BBQ sauce contrasts delightfully with the subtly sweet tater.

 You have two minutes prep work plus two minutes of shredding, while your slow cooker works for four to eight hours.
 We like that trade off!
 And since this really only requires two ingredients (chicken and salsa), you can wrap it up in a tortilla, put it atop quinoa, or serve with avocado (or anything else!) as the final ingredient.

 It may bring back memories of preschool snacks, but apple juice (we’re talking pure, unsweetened juice) is not solely for kiddos.
 It cooks down to a sweet, thick sauce similar to Chinese sauces—but is much healthier.

 When comfort food cravings hit on cold winter days, cook up some ground beef and add a can of chili beans and chili-ready tomatoes, and spoon up some warm-you-to-the-bone-and-soul food.

 Great for those meat and potatoes nights, this marinade balances savory and sweet, and works for any cut of steak.